You are using an outdated browser. Please upgrade your browser to improve your experience.

 1. Set up a children's savings account

-And, while a child's savings account is taxed the same way as an adult's, most children have an income below the personal allowance threshold (£12,570 for 2023-24[1]) – meaning the savings will be tax-free.
+A child's savings account is taxed the same way as an adult's.
+But most children have an income below the personal allowance threshold (£12,570 for 2026/27[1]).
+This means the savings are usually tax‑free, although different rules can apply depending on where the money comes from and how much interest it earns.

 2. Pay into a junior ISA

-A junior ISA is a great way to help your grandchildren in the future, as the money can't be accessed until their 18th birthday – and only they can access it.
+Some grandparents choose a Junior ISA as a way of setting money aside for their grandchildren’s future.
+The money can't be accessed until their 18th birthday – and only they can access it.

-Only a parent or guardian can set up a junior ISA for their children, but other members of the family can pay into the account.
-This makes them a great option for grandparents.
+Only a parent or guardian can set up a junior ISA for their children.
+But other members of the family can pay into the account.
+This makes them a good option for grandparents.

-In 2023-24, the allowance is £9,000[2].
-(Those with Child Trust Funds may be ineligible or may have to transfer their CTF to a junior ISA[3]).
+In 2026/27, the allowance is £9,000[2].
+(Those with a Child Trust Fund (CTF) may be ineligible or may have to transfer their CTF to a junior ISA[2]).

 If you're looking to put in a little each month, you can just set up a direct debit.
 This makes it easier to work out exactly how much you'll be contributing for the year.